Risk factorsBy Mayo Clinic Staff

-Cavities are one of our most common worldwide health problems.
-Everyone who has teeth is at risk of getting them, but the following factors can increase risk:
+Everyone who has teeth is at risk of getting cavities, but the following factors can increase risk:

 - Tooth location.
-Decay most frequently occurs in your back teeth (molars and premolars).
-These teeth have lots of grooves, pits and crannies that are great for grinding food — but they can also collect food particles.
-As a result, they're harder to keep clean than your smoother and more accessible front teeth.
-Between your hard-to-reach back teeth, plaque can build and bacteria can thrive, producing the acid that destroys tooth enamel.
+Decay most often occurs in your back teeth (molars and premolars).
+These teeth have lots of grooves, pits and crannies that can collect food particles.
+As a result, they're harder to keep clean than your smoother, easy-to-reach front teeth.
+Plaque can build and bacteria can thrive between your back teeth, producing the acid that destroys tooth enamel.

 - Certain foods and drinks.
-Some foods and drinks are more likely than others to cause decay.
-Foods that cling to your teeth for a long time, such as milk, ice cream, honey, table sugar, soda, raisins and other dried fruit, cake, cookies, hard candy, breath mints, dry cereal and chips, are more likely to cause decay than are foods that are easily washed away by saliva.
+Foods that cling to your teeth for a long time — such as milk, ice cream, honey, sugar, soda, dried fruit, cake, cookies, hard candy, breath mints, dry cereal, and chips — are more likely to cause decay than foods that are easily washed away by saliva.